diyiiyiii/StyTR-2/readme.md

-# StyTr^2 : Image Style Transfer with Transformers
+# StyTr^2 : Image Style Transfer with Transformers（CVPR2022）
-Yingying Deng, Fan Tang, XingjiaPan, Weiming Dong, Chongyang Ma, Changsheng Xu <br>
+*Authors: [Yingying Deng](https://diyiiyiii.github.io/), Fan Tang, XingjiaPan, Weiming Dong, Chongyang Ma, Changsheng Xu*

 This paper is proposed to achieve unbiased image style transfer based on the transformer model.
 We can promote the stylization effect compared with state-of-the-art methods.
 This repository is the official implementation of [SyTr^2 : Image Style Transfer with Transformers](https://arxiv.org/abs/2105.14576).